After 24 years farmers living in the border villages of Jammu and Kashmir are cultivating their land following the peaceful atmosphere in the region.

 Due to the efforts of the administration and the Border Security Force (BSF), farmers can now plough fields right up to the zero line once again.

-The population in the border areas has had to face real-time fear of ceasefire violations and being annexed or worse wiped out, as Pakistan did to Baramulla and small villages that history does not talk about.
+The population in the border areas has had to face real-time fear of ceasefire violations and being annexed or worse wiped out, as Pakistan did during 1947 tribal raids.

-The initiative of border tourism has altered the landscape of border areas.
-Far-off villages that never witnessed the light of day are being discovered by tourists.
+According to officials, far-flung areas are being accessed by tourists.
 They are finally being given their due importance.
 People in Keran, Gurez, Karnah, Machil, and Bangus saw hope in 2022 when tourists started pouring in.
 The administration is building systems to alleviate poverty and backwardness in these areas.

 These are the first winters after decades that border residents have not been cut off from the rest of J-K. Gurez would even remain open for tourists in the winter months, an event that has never happened before.

 Ministry of Home Affairs is implementing the Border Area Development Programme (BADP) in areas located within 10 Kilometres of the border.
-These areas have some unique infrastructure requirements that BADP will bring to light.
+These areas have some unique infrastructure requirements that BADP will bring to light, officials added.

-In June 2022 the Ministry for Road and Transport started their work on improving the road connectivity here.
-In J-K Rs 65,000 crore worth of roads are being built and the border roads are an integral part of the plan.
+As per an official, in June 2022 the Ministry for Road and Transport started their work on improving the road connectivity here.
+In J&K Rs 65,000 crore worth of roads are being built and the border roads are an integral part of the plan.
 Roads are the lifeline of an economy, and with them will arrive better health facilities, internet connectivity, education, employment opportunities, etc.

 Borderland denotes power and the integration of this area will reduce the alienation of its people from the mainland.
 For far too long they have been living in uncertainty.
 Today people are showing faith in the government’s machinery.
 With normalcy returning they feel alive again.
 Today the acres of empty lands which used to be out-of-bound zones have converted to cricket, volleyball, football, and kho-kho grounds.